theJYC/LinkInABit/README.md

 ### HTML/CSS & Bootstrap

-Bootstrap, Tw CSS framework, was utilised for its ease of responsive UI development.
+[Bootstrap](https://getbootstrap.com/) v5 was utilised for its ease of responsive UI development.

 ### React.js